Home Services Our Team Owners Tenants Properties Get Started

 Protecting Your Deposit Claim with Documentation

-When a tenant vacates, we conduct a complete, photo-documented move-out inspection and compare it directly against the original move-in report.
-Texas law allows landlords 30 days after the tenant vacates to account for the security deposit — we manage this entire process.
+When a tenant vacates, we conduct a complete, photo-documented move-out walkthrough and compare it directly against the original move-in report.
+Texas law allows landlords only 30 days after the tenant vacates to account for the security deposit — we manage this entire process.

 1

-A full inspection is performed, documenting the condition of the property with photos room by room, compared against the move-in baseline.
+A full walkthrough is performed, documenting the condition of the property with photos room by room, compared against the move-in baseline.

 2